chenghongxi/kubernetes-learning/kubelet/README.md

 via a flag.
 HTTP endpoint: HTTP endpoint passed as a parameter on the command line.
 This endpoint is checked every 20 seconds (also configurable with a flag).`,
-		// The Kubelet has special flag parsing requirements to enforce flag precedence rules,
-		// so we do all our parsing manually in Run, below.
-		// DisableFlagParsing=true provides the full set of flags passed to the kubelet in the
-		// `args` arg to Run, without Cobra's interference.
 		DisableFlagParsing: true,
 		SilenceUsage:       true,
 		RunE: func(cmd *cobra.Command, args []string) error {